Manasvie/FASTAPI/README.md

 put and delete visually using Open API which is itself based on JSON schema.

 # Future scope
-Future scope is to make a frontend for the api uring React and making it a fullstack (FARM stack) website.
+Future scope is to make a frontend for the api using React and making it a fullstack (FARM stack) website.